 Q: How did you come to lead the Middle School at MICDS?

-Schuckman: I started my career at MICDS right out of graduate school in 1998, teaching Middle School science.
+A: I started my career at MICDS right out of graduate school in 1998, teaching Middle School science.
 Over the course of my 16 years in the classroom, I also served as a coach, advisor, dean, and Bridge coordinator, along with engaging in a myriad of other institutional committees and endeavors.
 I stepped into the Interim Head of Middle School role in the summer of 2014, and I quickly found myself embracing the new challenges and opportunities that were presented to me.
-Now in my seventh year as Head of Middle School, I still continue to grow professionally and find new ways to further enhance our division.
+I still continue to grow professionally and find new ways to further enhance our division.
 Each day is a new adventure, and I am deeply grateful to be entrusted with a role that brings me such joy.

 Q: What are you most proud of at MICDS?

-Schuckman: The people.
-It all comes down to the people here – my colleagues, the students, the families.
+A: The people.
+It all comes down to the people here–my colleagues, the students, and the families.
 Everyone is committed to the School’s Mission, and we believe in it wholeheartedly.
 Each person shows up with a shared sense of community, knowing we all want to be our best selves.
 We help each other stand up for what is good and right and strive to lead lives of purpose and service.
 The spirit of our community is truly one of a kind!

 Q: What makes the Middle School at MICDS distinctly unique and special?

-Schuckman: We love the idea of being at the center of a JK-12 school while still offering a true middle school experience.
-Our students can see what is ahead for them, and they can also relish in their Middle School years in their own space and community.
+A: We love the idea of being at the center of a JK-12 school while still offering a true middle school experience.
+Our students can see what is ahead for them, and they can also relish in their middle school years in their own space and community.
 Our community is big and small on these 100 acres.
 The Middle School is tucked away in a nurturing south corner of campus that we call home where we are also connected to the larger campus and other divisions.
 And our Middle School is truly in the middle—in the middle of MICDS, in the middle of growing up, and in the middle of the chaos and fun.
-We have an incredible faculty who demonstrate a passion for their subject area and also understand the challenges our students navigate through these delicate years.
+We have an incredible faculty who demonstrate a passion for their subject area, love their craft, and also understand and thrive in the complexities that our students navigate through these delicate years.
 Our teachers appreciate the fact that middle schoolers are not a finished product, but they are getting them as close to ready as they can.

 Q: What is your favorite MICDS tradition?

-Schuckman: How am I supposed to pick just one?
-MICDS has so many beautiful traditions from May Day to graduation to Turkey Train.
+A: How am I supposed to pick just one?
+MICDS has so many spirited traditions from fall Homecoming weekend to graduation to Turkey Train.
 Seeing our community come together on these occasions is truly magical and unique to our School.
 I love the Honor Code assembly and signing ceremony where all the Middle School students commit to living by these core values.
 Many of our student artists participated in the School’s inaugural Arts Fest, and we look forward to seeing that tradition grow.
 If I had to pick one specific Middle School tradition, I would have to say our Talent Show.
 This is a student-driven event, and I am always blown away by the hidden talents in our community.
 The students are so supportive of their peers on the big stage, and we complement the day with a “fan faves” lunch.

 Q: What is your favorite place on campus, and why?

-Schuckman: There is just something about Mary Eliot Chapel that makes it my favorite place on campus – from the energy and buzz during a Middle School Meeting to the beautiful acoustics enhancing a choir concert.
-This is where we gather on the first day of school, where we say farewell to our 8th grade, and where we celebrate so many special moments in between.
+A: There is just something about Mary Eliot Chapel that makes it my favorite place on campus–from the energy and buzz during a Middle School Meeting to the lovely acoustics enhancing a choir concert.
+This is where we gather on the first day of school, where we recognize the accomplishments of our middle schoolers, and where we celebrate so many special moments in between.
 I have laughed and cried in that room so many times.
 But to be honest, it’s not really the space itself, although it is beautiful.
-It’s the people who make MICDS what it is, and to see the full Middle School community gathered in Eliot Chapel and to look out on all those beautiful faces from the podium, that is a true gift.
+It’s the people who make MICDS what it is.
+To see the full Middle School community gathered in Eliot Chapel and look out on all those smiling faces from the podium is a true gift.